Slow Burning Tobacco & Cigars

 How to Maintain a Slow Burn

-For pipe smokers, the packing technique is vital.
-A pack that is too loose allows too much oxygen to circulate, while a pack that is too tight requires excessive relighting.
-The goal is a firm, springy resistance.
-For cigar smokers, the pace of your puffs is the deciding factor.
-Taking a draw once every minute is generally sufficient to keep the cigar lit while maintaining a cool-smoking temperature.
+Even the best slow burning tobacco can burn too fast if not handled correctly.
+Proper storage is the first step.
+Tobacco that is too dry will flash-burn.
+For pipe smokers, the packing technique is vital; the goal is a firm, springy resistance.
+For cigar smokers, taking a draw once every minute (approximately 60 seconds) is generally sufficient to keep the cigar lit while maintaining a cool-smoking temperature.

 5.0 / 5.0